-Just before the patient is carried to the hospital for a pectus excavatum surgery, he or she is needed to have the following patient examinations:
+Just before the patient is carried to the hospital for a pectus excavatum surgery, they are needed to have the following patient examinations:

 3 Checks Step-by-Step

-A computerized tomography scan (CT scan) of the chest area to predict how effective the pectus excavatum operation repair will probably be.
+- A computerized tomography scan (CT scan) of the chest area to predict how effective the pectus excavatum operation repair will probably be.
 This combines multiple X-ray images captured from different angles around your body.
-This allows the doctors to see the body structure of the patient without cutting them open.
+This allows the doctors to see the patient’s body structure without cutting them open.

-Any time general anesthesia is used, you must follow a few basic diet rules.
-They must be followed several hours before the pectus excavatum surgery.
+You must follow a few basic diet rules when general anesthesia is used.
+You must follow them several hours before the pectus excavatum surgery.

-Right before your operation, you are going to receive a phone call from a qualified health expert between the hours of 2 and 9 p.m.
+Right before your operation, you will receive a phone call from a qualified health expert between 2 and 9 p.m.
 (Nurses do not make these calls on weekends or holidays).

-Once your kid is transported to the healing room, you will be informed.
-You should be there, as he or she wakes up.
+Once your kid is transported to the healing room, doctors will inform you.
+You should be there as they wake up.
 While your kid is in the healing stage, your pectus excavatum surgeon will talk to you about the surgery in complete detail.